 Students seeking information regarding specific aid programs should contact the Financial Aid Office in the Student Union Building, Room 230.
-Office hours are Monday through Friday from 8:30 a.m. to 5:00 p.m.
+Office hours are Monday - Friday from 8:30 a.m. - 5 p.m.
 Financial assistance is provided through a combination of scholarships, grants, loans, and work opportunities.
 The Office of Financial Aid offers students an opportunity to receive federal, state and institutional aid.
 Students with outstanding academic records may qualify for merit based assistance.
-Please visit the Office of Financial Aid's webpage for detailed information about financial assistance programs (http://www.lincoln.edu/financialaid/index.html).
+Please visit the Office of Financial Aid's webpage for detailed information about financial assistance programs.